U.S. Soldiers in Kosovo contend for German shooting badge

 |Downloads:

-This work, U.S. Soldiers in Kosovo contend for German shooting badge, by SGT Marla Ogden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Soldiers in Kosovo contend for German shooting badge [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.